Cerenaut/run-framework/README.md

 ## Run the framework - experiments
 Use ```run-framework.py```.
 All of the steps can be run separately, or all together, specified with command line switches.
 Running ```python run-framework.py --help``` will give you more detail and the optional flags.

+run-framework expects an experiments file.
+This is a json file that defines what is to be run.
+An example is shown in ```/resources/experiments-format.json``` and an example is given at ```/experiment-template/experiments.json```.

 The experiments can be run locally or on AWS.

 The experiments are run from the run folder ```$AGI_RUN_HOME/[Experiment Name]```, the same folder as the input files.
 The folder structure and required files are seen in the folder ```$AGI_HOME/resources/run-example```.
 In particular, ```node.properties``` has essential properties for the java process, and ```/input``` has the data for a run, and ```experiment.json``` defines the parameter sweeps and links to these input files.

 The steps are:

-- [aws] run the ec2 instances (ecs and postgres)
+- [aws] run the ec2 instances (ecs and if necessary postgres)
-- launch framework
+- launch Compute
 - import input files from run-folder
 - [aws] sync code folder (compiled), run-folder to ecs (run-folder has node.properties, log4j xml etc.), and dataset
 - run experiment